MicrosoftDocs/connected-spaces/articles/shopper-analytics-summary-page.md

 ## The Shopper analytics summary page

-The **Shopper analytics summary** page includes insights related to footfall trends, patterns, changes, anomalies at store entries/exits, and over capacity (determined by the [**Maximum occupancy** setting in the mobile app](mobile-app-create-store.md)).
+The **Shopper analytics summary** page includes insights related to footfall trends, patterns, changes, anomalies at store entries/exits, and over capacity (determined by the [**Maximum Occupancy** setting in the mobile app](mobile-app-create-store.md)).
 This page shows a view of the performance of all Shopper analytics zones.
 You can explore how many people visited the store during a given timeframe, categorized by entrance.

 ![Shopper analytics summary page](media/analytics-18.PNG "Shopper analytics summary page")